TravelByRocket/kj6-dev/content/atlas/syllabus.md

 See my profile on Slack for my email address.

-Non-general questions and communuciation that is not relevant to others in the class can be sent to me through a direct message on Slack or by email.
+Non-general questions and communication that is not relevant to others in the class can be sent to me through a direct message on Slack or by email.

 ### Canvas